Creating a divine green salad

 A divine salad usually starts with a bed of fresh, crisp green lettuce.

 Now it's time to add the bitter herbs; Easter is coming up as I write.
-Here we have parsley on the left, cilantro and my favourite sweet-basil on the right, and of course some spring onions.
+Here we have parsley on the left, cilantro and my favourite sweet-basil on the right; and of course some spring onions.

-It's beginning to look like a proper green salad at last; all the ingredients to keep your colon happy are right here.
-No colorectal-tumours for you.
+It's beginning to look like a proper green salad at last.
+All the ingredients to keep your colon happy are right here; no colorectal tumours for you.

 A divine salad must have some herbs.

-Now to add some colours; they are vitally important if you want to protect the prostate and the boob; reds are particularly important for the lycopenes, but enjoy whatever you can lay your hands on.
+Now to add some colours; they are vitally important if you want to protect the prostate and the boob; reds are particularly important for the lycopenes but enjoy whatever you can lay your hands on.

 Newsletter

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.